ArihantGarg1386/Oblivious-error-writeup/README.md

 e = 65537
 Z = (x1 - x0) % N
 k = Z ^ e
-print(K)
+print(k)
 ```

-Now we have to give this value of `K` to server to get messages.Finally, using the same script, we can convert the integers back to ASCII flag.
+Now we have to give this value of `K` to server to get messages.
+Finally, using the same script, we can convert the integers back to ASCII flag.

 ```
   from Crypto.Util.number import long_to_bytes